lmmx/fast-convex-hull-2d/post_sprint_notes.md

 It's clearly no good and it's easy to see why the `ConvexHull` result gives an entirely different mask...

+- Note: I noticed later that I mixed up the x and y axes, woops...
+Fixed later but cannot remake these plots!
+See below

 ## Retaining the order of points by avoiding reshape